arttttt/RotationControl/README.md

-This is simple application which allows you to manage your screen orientation.
+This is a simple application which allows you to manage your screen orientation.
 Compatible with api 16+

 Google Play link: https://play.google.com/store/apps/details?id=com.arttttt.rotationcontrolv3